sol-un/backend-project-lvl2-GenDiff/Readme.md

 #### Description

 _Gendiff_  is a CLI utility that accepts two configuration files in _json_, _yml_, or _ini_  format and shows changes between them.
-The output can be formatted in either visual or verbose style, as well as converted to _json_ for interfacing with other applications.
+The output can be formatted in either visual or verbose style, as well as converted to _json_ for interfacing with other apps.

 #### Installation